Using improvisational sound to practice responding in real time.

 Many people arrive here...

-but because something feels out of tune.
+They come because something feels slightly out of tune.

-They’re attentive, but unsure how to move.
+They’re thoughtful, but unsure how to move.

 Active, but disconnected from what they feel.